The Ultimate Guide to Healthy Relationships

 Tom Cruise’s cheesy movie line "you complete me" from Jerry McGuire created a generation of relationship seekers searching for a partner to make them whole.
 As if one can't be whole on their own. 🤦🏽♀️

-A healthy relationship with a partner starts with a healthy relationship with yourself.
+If you are wondering why you should learn to love yourself first, a healthy relationship with a partner starts with a healthy relationship with yourself.
 So how do you get complete on your own and learn to love yourself?

 Start with clearing the emotional clutter of your past.
 Think about every unresolved issue from your past (i.e., childhood, relationships, trauma) as a piece of baggage you pick up and add to your relationship luggage set.
 The more you carry, the more clutter and weight you bring into the relationship.